5 Free Plagiarism Checkers for Irish Students and Teachers

 1. Editpad

 Editpad’s plagiarism checker is a competent tool that can give its competitors a run for their money.
-Since this plagiarism checker for students is free, it means that students can easily check their assignments with the help of this plagiarism tool.
+Since this plagiarism checker for students is free, students can easily check their assignments with the help of this plagiarism tool.

-Speaking of the report, the part of the text that is plagiarized is underlined in red so users can spot it instantly.
+Speaking of the report, the part of the text that is plagiarised is underlined in red, so users can spot it instantly.
 Other things included in the report are:

 - The degree of plagiarism